jason-li-831202/Object-Segmentation-Web/README.md

 <h1 align="center"> Object Segmentation Web using YoloV8 with Flask </h1>

-Web application for real-time object segmentation using Flask , [YOLOv8](https://github.com/ultralytics/ultralytics) model in ONNX weights.
+Web application for real-time object segmentation using Flask , [YOLOv8](https://github.com/ultralytics/ultralytics), [AnimeGANv2/v3](https://github.com/TachibanaYoshino/AnimeGANv2) model in ONNX weights.

 After obtaining images through the camera, it is possible to separate the target and background in the scene, and composite the target with a Web URL/Local Path video background.
+Additionally, you can change different display styles.

 # ➤ Contents